 Former Western Kentucky Assistant Joins Staff

-Brian Gerwig enters his second season as an assistant coach for the GW Volleyball team.
+Brian Gerwig enters his third season as an assistant coach for the GW Volleyball team in 2015.

 In his first season, Gerwig played an instrumental role in opponent scouting and game planning.
 He helped the Colonials to a 10-4 mark in Atlantic 10 Conference matches, the most A-10 wins for the program since the 2002 season, and GW's first win in the Atlantic 10 Championship since 2006.

 Gerwig also played an key role in the development of GW's freshman class, highlighted by Atlantic 10 All-Rookie and All-Conference Second Team selection Chidima Osuchukwu.

 Gerwig spent 2012 as a volunteer assistant coach at Western Kentucky, helping the Lady Toppers to their most successful season in the history of the program.
 Western Kentucky finished with a 33-4 overall record and made the NCAA Tournament for the third straight season, advancing to the second round for the first time in program history.

 While at Western Kentucky, Gerwig worked in all aspects of the game with an emphasis on training the defense and blockers.
 Gerwig coached under 2012 AVCA National Coach of the Year finalist Travis Hudson and helped coach two All-Americans and the two-time Sun Belt Conference Defensive Player of the Year, Ashley Potts.

 Gerwig also served as the team's video coordinator, responsible for video breakdown and strategy for both Western Kentucky and its opponents.

 Prior to his stint at Western Kentucky, Gerwig was the varsity volleyball head coach at Trinity High School in Louisville, Ky., guiding the Rocks to a 17-4 overall record in 2012 and their first state championship since the 2005 season.